Millicent Khumalo, Mentoring Support Specialist, South Africa

 Infinite Family envisions an Africa transformed by its youth, whose self-reliance leads to a better life and a stronger society.

-By taking charge of components of their daily lives and learning how they affect their long-term circumstances, teens learn critical life skills and, over time, begin to act with future forward focus.
-Eventually they understand how it is their responsibility to obtain the education and skills that result in a job that delivers self-reliance and economic stability.
+By taking charge of components of their daily lives and learning how they affect their long-term circumstances, teens learn critical life skills and, over time, begin to act with a future-focused mindset.
+Eventually, they understand that it is their responsibility to obtain the education and skills that result in a job delivering self-reliance and economic stability.

 “She helped me to be self-reliant.
 Indeed, I believe because of my Infinite Family mentor I succeed beyond my expectations.”